agungTuanany/Javascript-data-structure-and-algorithm/chapter-10-algorithms-recursion/README.md

 and we're doing a but of shortcut here, so it's technically less than of `O(n)`, but because of our Big-O rules, this is still going to be `O(n)`.

-the recursive function, if we look at this, we are looping how many times?
+The recursive function, if we look at this, we are looping how many times?
 Well, we calling the function, function find factorial recursive, the same number of times as the number itself; or with shortcut in case of _base case_.
 So this also become `O(n)`.